aivarsk/aivarsk.github.io/_posts/2016-3-3-empty-cow-strings.md

 std::cout << "'" << empty << "' '" << empty2 << "'\n";
 ```

-C++ code that checks the size of string will continue to work (like std::cout) but C-style strings and I/O will look really strange:
+C++ code that checks the size of the string will continue to work (like std::cout) but C-style strings and I/O will look really strange:

 ```
 '' ''